Stonehenge: Stonehenge III (megalithic structure)

-The Bell Beaker people arrived later, around 2,500 BC, migrating from mainland Europe.
-The earliest British beakers, most likely speakers of Indo-European languages whose ancestors migrated from the Pontic–Caspian steppe, were similar to those from the Rhine.
-There was again a large population replacement in Britain.
-More than 90% of Britain's Neolithic gene pool was replaced with the arrival of the Bell Beaker people, who had approximately 50% WSH ancestry.
-The Bell Beakers also left their impact on Stonehenge construction.
-They are also associated with the Wessex culture.
+The earliest British individuals associated with the Beaker culture, most likely speakers of Indo-European languages whose ancestors migrated from the Pontic–Caspian steppe, were similar to those from the Rhine.
+Eventually, there was again a large population replacement in Britain.
+More than 90% of Britain's Neolithic gene pool was replaced with the arrival of the Bell Beaker people, who had approximately 50% Western Steppe Herders ancestry.